 - The Center for Food Integrity (CFI) is a food industry-funded spin group.

-Monsanto’s PR document discusses plans to conduct robust media and social media outreach to “orchestrate outcry with the IARC decision.”
-The plan suggests the group Sense About Science (in brackets with a question mark) for “leads industry response and provides platform for IARC observers and industry spokesperson.”
+The PR document shows that Monsanto planned to conduct robust media and social media outreach to “orchestrate outcry with the IARC decision.”
+The plan suggests the group Sense About Science to lead the “industry response” and provide a “platform for IARC observers and industry spokesperson.”
 This is another clear example of the classic front group technique: pushing industry messaging from under the cover of a group that presents itself to journalists as an independent source.

-Sense About Science is related to the Science Media Centre, a science PR agency in London that receives corporate funding and is known for pushing corporate views of science.
-A reporter with close ties to the Science Media Centre, Kate Kelland, has published several articles in Reuters critical of the IARC cancer agency and accusing IARC scientists of wrongdoing; the reporting was based on false narratives and inaccurate incomplete reporting.
-The Reuters articleshave been heavily promoted by Monsanto’s “industry partner” groups and were used as the basis for political attacks against IARC.
+Sense About Science is a sister group to the Science Media Centre, a PR agency in London that receives corporate funding and is known for pushing corporate views of science.
+A reporter with close ties to the Science Media Centre, Kate Kelland, published several articles in Reuters critical of the IARC cancer agency and accusing IARC scientists of wrongdoing; the reporting was based on false narratives and inaccurate, incomplete reporting, according to our analysis Documents later surfaced showing how Kelland received exclusive materials from Monsanto executives, and did not disclose this to her readers.

 For more information:

-Henry I. Miller, MD, a fellowat the Hoover Institution and founding director of the FDA’s Office of Biotechnology, has a long documented history of working with corporations to defend hazardous products.
-The Monsanto plan identifies the “MON owner” of the task as Eric Sachs, Monsanto’s science, technology and outreach lead.
+Henry I. Miller, MD, a former fellow at the Hoover Institution and founding director of the FDA’s Office of Biotechnology, has a long documented history of working with corporations to defend hazardous products.
+The Monsanto plan identifies the Monsanto “owner” of the task to engage Miller as Eric Sachs, Monsanto’s science, technology and outreach lead.

 Documents later reported by The New York Times reveal that Sachs emailed Miller a week before the IARC glyphosate report to ask if Miller was interested in writing about the “controversial decision.”
 Miller responded, “I would if I could start with a high-quality draft.”On March 23, Miller posted an article on Forbes that “largely mirrored” the draft provided by Monsanto, according to the Times.
 Forbes severed its relationship with Miller in the wake of the ghostwriting scandal and deleted his articles from the site.

-Although the Monsanto PR document did not name the corporate-funded American Council on Science and Health (ACSH), a long-known corporate front group that defends toxic products, did not appear in the Monsanto glyphosate-defense PR document, but emails establish the group worked behind the scenes with Monsanto — and received funding from Monsanto — to defend glyphosate.
+The American Council on Science and Health (ACSH), a long-known corporate front group that defends toxic products, did not appear in the Monsanto glyphosate-defense PR document, but emails establish the group worked behind the scenes with Monsanto — and received funding from Monsanto — to defend glyphosate.
 The emails indicate that Monsanto executives were uncomfortable about working with ACSH but did so anyway because, “we don’t have a lot of supporters and can’t afford to lose the few we have.”

 Monsanto’s senior science lead Daniel Goldstein wrote his colleagues, “I can assure you I am not all starry eyed about ACSH- they have PLENTY of warts- but: You WILL NOT GET A BETTER VALUE FOR YOUR DOLLAR than ACSH” (emphasis his).
 Goldstein sent links to dozens of ACSH materials promoting and defending GMOs and pesticides that he described as “EXTREMELY USEFUL.”